postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 ![Remove API fom Network](https://assets.postman.com/postman-docs/remove-from-network.jpg)

 The sidebar navigation displays the folder structure for your Private API Network.
+You can also drag and drop the APIs and subfolders to different folders.

 ![Sidebar Navigation](https://assets.postman.com/postman-docs/sidenav-api.jpg)